Severstal: 2004–2011: international expansion and acquisitions

-In June 2008, Severstal acquired Esmark Inc. based in West Virginia, USA.
+In June 2008, Severstal acquired Esmark Inc., based in West Virginia, USA.

 In July 2008, Severstal acquired WCI Steel mill in Warren, Ohio, USA.

 In August 2008, Severstal Metiz acquired 100% of Redaelli Tecna.

 In August 2008, Severstal Resources acquired Balazhal Gold Mine in Kazakhstan.

 In November 2008, the company acquired PBS Coals based in Pennsylvania, USA.

 In November 2008, Severstal Resources acquired a controlling stake in High River Gold.

 In 2008, the company began a $500 million expansion to double the output of Severstal Columbus to 3.4 million tons.

 In January 2010, the company closed Carrington Wire.

 In March 2010, the company acquired all the shares of Gruppo Lucchini from the Lucchini family and became the only shareholder of the company.

-In June 2010, the company sold 50.8% of Lucchini S.p.A. to a company controlled by Alexey Mordashov.
+In June 2010, the company sold a 50.8% stake in Lucchini S.p.A. to a company controlled by Alexey Mordashov.

 In October 2010, the company acquired a 43.21% stake in Crew Gold.

 In October 2010, the company created Nord Gold Nv.

-In October 2010, the company received a license for Centralnoe coalfield in Tyva.
+In October 2010, the company received a license for the Centralnoe coalfield in Tyva.

 In November 2010, an MOU with NSDC to build a steel mill in India was signed.

 In January 2011, the company acquired the remaining shares of Crew Gold.

 In March 2011, the company sold its facilities in Warren, Wheeling and Sparrows Point.

 Developments since 2013

-On February 11, 2013, the company's Vorkutinskaya mine, in the Komi Republic in northern Russia, experienced an explosion that caused the mine to collapse on a team of 22 people.
+On 11 February 2013, the company's Vorkutinskaya mine, in the Komi Republic in northern Russia, experienced an explosion that caused the mine to collapse on a team of 22 people.
 A total of 18 people lost their lives in the accident.

 In March 2012, the company separated from Nord Gold.

 In 2014, Severstal divested its steelmaking operations in the United States, selling the former Rouge Steel plant in Dearborn, Michigan to AK Steel Holding for $700 million, and its mini-mill in Columbus, Mississippi, built in 2007, to Steel Dynamics for $1.63 billion.

 In January 2017, the company sold Redaelli Tecna.

 In July 2017, the company acquired the debt of the Yakovlevsky mine.